LGCPs - Distance sampling

 cmp <- ~ mySPDE(main = geometry, model = matern) +

-From version 2.9.0.9004
+Before version 2.9.0.9004

-, a more compact option is
+, a less compact approach had

 # cmp <- ~ mySPDE(main = geometry, model = matern) +